-(a) Subject to the particular circumstances of the employer and the nature of the evaluation, evaluations will usually only be carried out after WorkCover has notified the employer of the nature of the evaluation
+- a) Subject to the particular circumstances of the employer and the nature of the evaluation, evaluations will usually only be carried out after WorkCoverSA has notified the employer of the nature of the evaluation and WorkCoverSA and the employer have agreed to a time during which WorkCoverSA will conduct its evaluation. - b) Where appropriate, WorkCoverSA will also notify the employer of the scope and the process of evaluation to be used in the particular circumstances prior to conducting the evaluation.

-- and WorkCover and the employer have agreed to a time during which WorkCover may conduct its evaluation. - (b) Where appropriate, WorkCover will also notify the employer of the scope and the process of evaluation to be used in the particular circumstances prior to conducting the evaluation. - (c) An employer must make all reasonable efforts to assist WorkCover with its evaluation process.
-This includes the self-insured employer's responsible officer preparing any report requested by WorkCover to be completed pursuant to its evaluation process.
-The responsible officer report is to be provided by the employer annually or no later than the anniversary date of its self-insured registration.
+- c) An employer must make all reasonable efforts to assist WorkCoverSA with its evaluation process.
+This includes the completion and submission of the Self-insured Employer Report and any report requested by WorkCover to be completed pursuant to its evaluation process. - d) The Self-insured Employer Report is to be provided by the employer no later than nine months prior to the expected expiry of its self-insured registration\ review period, unless agreed by WorkCoverSA.

-8.6 Failure to comply
+8.6.
+Failure to comply

-If WorkCover is of the opinion an employer or self-insured employer has failed:
+If WorkCoverSA is of the opinion, an employer or self-insured employer has failed:

-- (a) to comply with any reasonable request for an evaluation - (b) to use all reasonable efforts to assist WorkCover with its evaluation process, or - (c) is or is likely to breach or fail to comply with the requirements of selfinsured employer registration as against the relevant criteria of an evaluation.
+- to comply with any reasonable request for an evaluation - to use all reasonable efforts to assist WorkCoverSA with its evaluation process, or - is or is likely to breach or fail to comply with the requirements of selfinsured employer registration as against the relevant criteria of an evaluation,

-WorkCover may
+WorkCoverSA may

-- (d) refuse to grant or renew self-insured employer registration - (e) reduce or revoke the period of registration, or - (f) take such other action as the Act provides and as set out in Part IV, Chapter 5 of the Code.
+- refuse to grant or renew self-insured employer registration - b) reduce or revoke the period of registration, or - take such other action as the Act provides and as set out in Part IV.
+Chapter 5 of the Code.

-8.7 Evaluation findings
+8.7.
+Evaluation findings

-- (a) Evaluation against the requirements of the standards contributes to the assessment of compliance with some but not all of the criteria relevant under section 60 of the Act.
-An assessment of compliance with all of the criteria relevant under section 60 is considered when making a recommendation on a self-insured employer's registration to the Board or its delegate. - (b) An outline of the application and renewal process are described in clause 4.6 and 4.8 of the Code.
-Clause 4.10 outlines the process where a self-insured employer does not agree with the assessment against the criteria and the proposed recommendation to the Board or its delegate.
+- a) Evaluation against the requirements of the standards contributes to the assessment of compliance with some but not all of the criteria relevant under section 60 of the Act.
+An assessment of compliance with all of the criteria relevant under section 60 is considered when making a recommendation on a self-insured employer's registration to the Board or its delegate. - b) An outline of the application and renewal process are described in clause 4.6 and 4.8 of the Code.
+Clause 4.10 outlines the process where a selfinsured employer does not agree with the assessment against the criteria and the proposed recommendation to the Board or its delegate.